Tracking the Franklin Expedition of 1845

 About the Book

 The Franklin Northwest Passage Expedition of 1845 is perhaps the greatest disaster in the history of exploration—all 129 men vanished, as did the expedition’s two ships, HMS Erebus and Terror.
 Over the next 150 years, searchers found bones, clothing and a variety of relics.
 Inuit narratives provided some of the details of what happened to the frozen, starving sailors after they deserted their ice-locked ships in 1848.
-Then, in 2014 and 2016, Canadian researchers found the sunken wrecks themselves, not far from the bleak, windswept King William Island in the Arctic.
+Then, in 2014 and 2016, Canadian researchers found the sunken wrecks, not far from the bleak, windswept King William Island in the Arctic.
 At last, the mystery of the Franklin Expedition would be solved.
 Or would it?

 About the Author(s)